Irene of Athens: Fall and return to throne

-Gold solidus showing Irene and Constantine VI as co-emperors in c.
+Gold solidus showing Irene with the title Augusta (empress) and the adult Constantine VI with the title Basileus (emperor) as co-rulers in c.
 793–797 after Irene's return to the throne.

 As Constantine VI approached maturity he began to grow restless under the autocratic sway of his mother.
 In 787, the plans for the marriage of Constantine and Rotrude, daughter of Charlemagne, were aborted, and in 788, Irene chose Maria of Amnia as a wife for him, beginning their unhappy marriage.
 In November 788, Irene suffered losses to the Bulgars and the failure of the expedition to Calabria, weakening her position.
 Although Constantine had reached the age of majority, Irene continued to administer the affairs of state in his place and was autocratess of the Romans.

 Constantine no longer accepted his secondary status and attempted to free himself by force.
 He plotted with his supporters, including Peter, a magistros and confidant of Constantine V, against Irene's advisers, especially Staurakios, who he planned to exile to Sicily.
 In early 790, Staurakios discovered the plot and informed Irene, who arrested the plotters, confined Constantine to his quarters and demanded that the army across the Empire take an oath of fidelity in her name alone.
 Irene also tried to convince the army to legitimize her absolute power over the state.
 The discontent which this caused swelled into open resistance and at first the Armeniacs refused to swear an oath to Irene alone but rather to Constantine and Irene.
 She sent the Armenian commander Alexios Mosele to persuade the Armeniacs, but they instead deposed their stratēgos (who was appointed by Irene) and proclaimed Alexios the new stratēgos.
 When word of this spread throughout Asia Minor, other soldiers followed suit and deposed their commanders, marching into the Opsician Theme outside Constantinople.
 Irene was pressured to release Constantine, who was then proclaimed sole ruler in November 790 with the support of the military.